BraunLab/ERV_pipelines/README.md

 Download or clone the repository into the same folder containing your BAM or FASTQ files.

-Repository location on Farnam (Yale HPC):
+Repository location on McLeary (Yale HPC):
 `/gpfs/gibbs/pi/braun/workflows/ERV`

 GitHub: